 The second interview is about the reasons for applying for asylum, so the questions focus on persecution.

-If the first decision is negative, there are only 10 days to lodge an appeal to the court of first instance.
-If the appeal is rejected, it is possible to continue with the court of second instance.
+If the appeal is rejected in the ordinary procedure, it is possible to continue with the court of second instance.
 If this is also rejected, it is possible to ask for toleration instead of asylum.

 Persons who are rejected and who receive no form of authorised stay in Romania, are interdicted to enter Romania for a period of 5 years.
 This period can be reduced from 5 years to 2,5 years if the person concerned accepts “voluntary return” with IOM (for further info, see: Deportation).